 We asked Amazon sellers what they thought the biggest contributors to their success on Amazon was.

-Among all sellers, the top answer (for 37% of sellers) was time to commit to their businesses!
+Among all sellers, one of the top answers (for 47% of sellers) was time to commit to their businesses!

-A close second (for 35%), however, was having the necessary tools and information to help them be successful.
+However, the top answer was having the tools and information to help them succeed.

 What tools do time-strapped sellers need?